Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 showSocial: true
 showDate: true
 comments: false
-summary: "Every server that i run in my homelab is more then often a virtual machine, and heres the run down!"
+summary: "Every server that I run in my homelab is more then often a virtual machine, and heres the run down!"
 ---
 {{< alert info >}}
 **Disclaimer, this is subject to change... very often and very quickly!**
 {{< /alert >}}

-{{< wide-image src="/img/posts/2020/05/what-virtual-machines-am-i-running/home_network-securitybits-v2.0.png" title="The 'current' network architecture" >}}
+{{< wide-image src="/img/posts/2020/05/what-virtual-machines-am-i-running/home_network-securitybits-v2.5.png" title="The 'current' network architecture" >}}

 To start off everything that you can see is running under ESXi-6.7 on my VRTX, which is managed by vCenter-6.7.
 Though this will soon be upgraded to 7.0 as soon as VMware releases 7.0u1.